borrougagnou/docker-ghostbin-updated/README.md

 In order to run the image, you need to know three things:

-1. Ports: This image exposes the 8619 port for serving the Ghostbin site.
+1. Ports: This image exposes the 8619 port for serving the Spectre site.
-2. Logs volume: This image exposes a `logs` volume, so you are able to read the logs that Ghostbin outputs.
+2. Logs volume: This image exposes a `logs` volume, so you are able to read the logs that Spectre outputs.
 The path inside the container will be `/logs`
 3. Data volume: This image exposes a `data` volume, so you are able to access and persist things like pastes, session keys and accounts through containers (and survive restarts).

 So, a way to run this container exposing all 3 things would be:

 ```
-docker run -it -d --name="ghostbin" -p 8619:8619 -v /var/log/ghostbin:/logs -v /var/data/ghostbin:/data borrougagnou/ghostbin-updated
+docker run -it -d --name="spectre-updated" -p 8619:8619 -v /var/log/spectre-updated:/logs -v /var/data/spectre updated:/data borrougagnou/spectre-updated
 ```

-It would expose the 8619 port of the host machine, mount the `logs` volume at the local path `/var/log/ghostbin` and mount the `data` volume at the local path `/var/data/ghostbin`.
+It would expose the 8619 port of the host machine, mount the `logs` volume at the local path `/var/log/spectre-updated` and mount the `data` volume at the local path `/var/data/spectre-updated`.
 You can adapt it to any use you need.